BK-Chris/AppTester/README.md

 	- Dynamically update the list of paths.

 This application is ideal for developers who want to automate the testing of console applications in a streamlined, Windows-native interface.

+---

+**Known problems / need to done**

+- If an item is deleted from the I/O list, the preview is also reset to default.
+- Option to delete the entire list.

+**Future improvements**

+- Solving known problems.
+- Implementing disable for Run Tests button based on build success of the choosen solution.
+- More separated styles, including unique disabled button style.
+- Separate class for I/O files to apply DRY principles.
+- Option to add manual input with file creation.
+- Proper async method implementation for building solution and running test to not prevent the user from interactive with other elements.